Next chapter, enjoy

 If anyone has any suggestions or advice they want to offer that would be really helpful

 I want to thank all my followers and people that review.
-I know I'm slow with updating, so thank you for staying with me and reading my story.
+Thank you for staying with me and reading my story.

 I also want to thank my editor Ravenstar-of-ShadowClan because not only is she willing to beta this story and she always knows just what I want to say, she has become a close friend and I don't know what I would do without her.